 In addition, the arena will not serve any peanuts or peanut-related food items.
-For fans who purchase tickets through this offer, Enjoy Life Foods will provide a product sample goodie bag.
 A portion of the proceeds will go to support FARE.

 Four Easy Ways To Purchase Peanut Free Seating: